Comparison of Cryoblaster® Dry Ice Blasting Machines

 XP07

-High-precision machine with superior performance to the XP02, suitable for technical applications (plastics, foundry, automotive).
+High-precision machine with superior performance compared to the XP02, suitable for technical applications (plastics, foundries, automotive).

 Cryoblaster ATX nano dry ice blasting machine